GrahamDumpleton-abandoned/mod_wsgi-docs/installation-guides/installation-on-linux.rst

 If using a Linux system, mod_wsgi can be installed direct from source code.

-For descriptions of general problems that may be encountered during installation on Linux, see the documentation on :doc:`InstallationIssues`.
+For descriptions of general problems that may be encountered during installation on Linux, see the documentation:

+* :doc:`../installation-issues/index`.

 If however you prefer to use packages specific to your Linux distribution, details of known packages are listed given below.